ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 git init
 ```

-Clone existing repository to local
+Clone an existing repository to local
 ---
 The alternate to creating a new repository from scratch is to clone an already existing.
 In order to do it, move to the folder under which the existing repository should be cloned